ellolo/simple-neural-network/README.md

 where `<experiment runner>` is a shell script that executes one of the experiments in the `script` directory.

+Please note that MNIST based experiments are resource intensive and may take a long time to execute.

 Further information and questions
 ---------------------------------
 email to <marco.pennacchiotti@gmail.com>